London Banking Tour

 > TheLeveraged Sellout – http://www.leveragedsellout.com

 Every participant in the London Banking Tour is required to pay a participants fee of €300.
-This includes overnight stays, breakfast, and flights.
+This includes overnight stays, breakfast, and train tickets.
 Personal expenses are not included.

 - Please note that all files, except the high school grade list, should be in English and in PDF-format.
 Also, please exclude any photographs.
 If you do not upload PDF-format documents your application will not be taken into consideration.

-- Your Curriculum Vitae should be aesthetically presentable.
-Style your CV and keep in mind that the bankers have to read many CVs, so something that stands out may score you points.
-Take two pages A4 as your maximum.
+- Your CV should be aesthetically presentable.
+Style your CV take two pages A4 as your maximum.

 - A cover letter is not a personal essay; it should mention what generated your interest in investment banking.
 Use power words to sell yourself, but do not go off track.
 Explain why you choose to work in the investment banking industry and why you are a particularly good fit.
 Take one page A4 as your maximum.